-When it comes to burning body fat, a combination of exercise and a super healthy diet is always the best.
+When it comes to burning body fat, either a detox diet or a combination of exercise and a super

 And it's good to remember that what you eat (or don't eat) is still the most important part of slimming down.